Marco Polo: Cartography

 Marco Polo's travels may have had some influence on the development of European cartography, ultimately leading to the European voyages of exploration a century later.
 The 1453 Fra Mauro map was said by Giovanni Battista Ramusio (disputed by historian/cartographer Piero Falchetta, in whose work the quote appears) to have been partially based on the one brought from Cathay by Marco Polo:

-Though Marco Polo never produced a map that illustrated his journey, his family drew several maps to the Far East based on the traveller's accounts.
+Though Marco Polo never produced a map that illustrated his journey, his family drew several maps of the Far East based on the traveller's accounts.
 These collections of maps were signed by Polo's three daughters, Fantina, Bellela and Moreta.
-Not only did it contain maps of his journey, but also sea routes to Japan, Siberia's Kamchatka Peninsula, the Bering Strait and even to the coastlines of Alaska, centuries before the rediscovery of the Americas by Europeans.
+The authenticity of these maps is uncertain.
+Benjamin B. Olshin a historian who wrote for the University of Chicago Press has been unable to "establish the authenticity" of these maps once owned by Marcian Rossi, an Italian immigrant living in California during the 1930s known for peddaling hoaxes.
+These maps have been compared to the Zeno Map hoax.
+However Olshin made no mention on the improbability they are real.
+According to the Telegraph, a radiocarbon study of the sheepskin the maps are made of date back to the 15th or 16th century strongly suggesting they are copies of the original maps.

 Pasta myth

 There is a legend about Marco Polo importing pasta from China; however, it is actually a popular misconception, originating with the Macaroni Journal, published by a food industry association with the goal of promoting the use of pasta in the United States.
 Marco Polo describes in his book a food similar to "lasagna", but he uses a term with which he was already familiar.
-In fact, pasta had already been invented in Italy a long time before Marco Polo's travels to Asia.
-According to the newsletter of the National Macaroni Manufacturers Association and food writer Jeffrey Steingarten, the durum wheat was introduced by Arabs from Libya, during their rule over Sicily in the late 9th century, thus predating Marco Polo's travels by about four centuries.
-Steingarten also mentioned that Jane Grigson believed the Marco Polo story to have originated in the 1920s or 30s in an advertisement for a Canadian spaghetti company.
+Pasta had already been invented in Italy a long time before Marco Polo's travels to Asia.

+According to the National Macaroni Manufacturers Association and food writer Jeffrey Steingarten, durum wheat was introduced by Arabs from Libya, during their rule over Sicily in the late 9th century, predating Marco Polo's travels by about four centuries.
+Steingarten mentioned that Jane Grigson believed the Marco Polo story to have originated in the 1920s or 30s in an advertisement for a Canadian spaghetti company.

 Commemoration

 The Marco Polo sheep, a subspecies of Ovis ammon, is named after the explorer, who described it during his crossing of Pamir (ancient Mount Imeon) in 1271.

-In 1851, a three-masted clipper built in Saint John, New Brunswick also took his name; the Marco Polo was the first ship to sail around the world in under six months.
+In 1851, a three-masted clipper built in Saint John, New Brunswick took his name.
+The Marco Polo was the first ship to sail around the world in under six months.
 The airport in Venice is named Venice Marco Polo Airport.

-The frequent flyer programme of Hong Kong flag carrier Cathay Pacific is known as the "Marco Polo Club".
+A square in Tianjin is named Marco Polo Square.
+In 2010, the Marco Polo Memorial Hall was erected in Yangzhou, and renovated in 2023.

 Croatian state-owned shipping company's (Jadrolinija) ship connecting Split with Ancona in Italy is named after Marco Polo.